Frequently Asked Questions

-Anyone over 18, capable of undertaking the challenge, is passionate about a cause, wants to make a difference in the world, and wants to have an experience of a lifetime.
+Participants include anyone over 18 who is capable of undertaking the challenge, is passionate about a cause, wants to make a difference in the world, and wants to have an experience of a lifetime.

 You need to be relatively fit or willing to improve your fitness to prepare for the challenge.
 And don’t worry, we will help!